jarecoo/practice/notes.md

 - Listen “Hesiod, the poet, said that ‘the best treasure is a sparing tongue.’
 Robert Greene considers it a low of power: Always Say Less Than Necessary.
 We talk because we think it’s helping, whereas in reality, it’s making things hard for us.
 If our spouse is venting, we want to tell them what they should do.
 In fact, all they actually want us to do is hear them.”
 TDS p.191
 - “Or course it’s possible to curb our arrogance, control our anger, and be a caring person.
 How do you think others do it?…They worked on it.
 They made it a priority.
 They solved it like they would solve any other problem: by dedicating themselves to finding a solution, making incremental progress until they did.”
 TDS p195
 - “The Stoics believed that every person, animal, and thing has a purpose or a place in nature.
 Even in ancient Greek and Roman times, they vaguely understood that the world was composed of millions of tiny atoms.
 It was this idea — this sense of an interconnected cosmos — that underpinned their sense that every person and every action was part of a larger system.
 Everyone had a job — a specific duty…The most critical part of this system was the belief that you, the student who has sought out Stoicism, have the most important job: to be good.
 To be wise…Do your job today.
 Whatever happens, whatever other people’s jobs happen to be, do yours.
 Be good.”
 TDS p198
+- “The goodness inside you is like a small flame, and you are its keeper…Everyone has their own version of the flame and is responsible for it, just as you are.
+If they all fail, the world will be much darker — that is something you don’t control.
+But so long as your flame flickers, there will be some light in the world.”
+TDS p.201
+- “Good people will do what they find honorable to do, even if it requires hard work.” -Seneca, Moral Letters, 76.18 (TDS p.202)

 ### Be Assertive; Set your Boundaries
 - Be nice but don’t let people take advantage of or manipulate you (see: live life on purpose).
 This will help you avoid manipulation and being taken advantage of, but will still provide you the chance to be compassionate to people without sacrificing compassion for yourself.